Compaq: Competitors

 Compaq originally competed directly against IBM, manufacturing computer systems equivalent with the IBM PC, as well as Apple Computer.
 In the 1990s, as IBM's own PC division declined, Compaq faced other IBM PC Compatible manufacturers like Dell, Packard Bell, AST Research, and Gateway 2000.

 By the mid-1990s, Compaq's price war had enabled it to overtake IBM and Apple, while other IBM PC Compatible manufacturers such as Packard Bell and AST were driven out from the market.
 Dell overtook Compaq and became the number-one supplier of PCs in 1999, which Compaq briefly regained in 2000 before being overtaken again by Dell in 2001.

 At the time of their 2002 merger, Compaq and HP were the second and third largest PC manufacturers, so their combination made them number one.
 However, the combined HP-Compaq struggled and fell to second place behind Dell from 2003 to 2006.
 Due to Dell's struggles in late 2006, HP has led all PC vendors from 2007 to 2012.

 During its existence as a division of HP, Compaq primarily competed against other budget-oriented personal computer series from manufacturers including Acer, Lenovo, and Toshiba.
 Most of Compaq's competitors except Dell were later acquired by bigger rivals like Acer (Gateway 2000 and Packard Bell) and Lenovo absorbing IBM's PC division.
 Since 2013, Lenovo has been the world leader for PCs.

 Sponsorship

 Compaq sponsored Queens Park Rangers F.C. for the 1994–95 and 1995–96 seasons.

+The company held the naming rights for two sports arenas, dubbing them both as the Compaq Center.
+The first, located in Houston and previously called "The Summit", was named as such from 1998 to 2003 and the home of the Houston Rockets; it was later renamed as Lakewood Church Central Campus.
+In 2001, the San Jose Sharks' arena was named the Compaq Center at San Jose; the sponsorship remained following Compaq's merger with HP in 2002, becoming the HP Pavilion at San Jose from 2002 to 2013, where it eventually became the SAP Center at San Jose.